 - Clear Call to Action (CTA): Include a clear and actionable CTA that guides your audience on what to do next.

-- Exclusive Offers or Discounts: Offer exclusive discounts or promo codes to make your audience feel valued and encourage them to make a purchase.
+- Exclusive discounts: Offer exclusive discounts or promo codes to make your audience feel valued and encourage them to make a purchase.

 For example, you can use a personalized subject line and CTA like this: